 The intensity of that conflict surpassed that of other types of armed confrontations.
 In Bohemia, for instance, there were whole sections of the cou the dead.
 The total population of Bohemia decreased in the 17th century from about 3 million to 500,000.
-These population changes are representations are representationally and the second contract of the se afflicted by the Thirty Years War.
+These population changes are represented afflicted by the Thirty Years War.